 Baby Step 4 – Invest 15% of household income into Roth IRAs and pre-tax retirement

 I don’t know anything about investing right now, but I am stoked to learn next year.
 I already put a little bit of each military check that I get into my Thrift Savings Plan.
 Almost every American talks about retiring at a better standard of living than what they are at now, but a lot of them don’t have any plan for how they are going to do that.
 NOT ME!
+They dream about retirement on a beach or traveling the world, but don’t plan and save money to match their dreams.
+Most people have never figured out how much money it would take to retire at their current income, let alone more than their income.

 Baby Step 5 – College funding for children